Martial Joseph Ahipeaud

 Martial Joseph Ahipeaud (born 29 June 1966 in Lakota) is an Ivorian politician.
 A founding member of the Fédération estudiantine et scolaire de Côte d'Ivoire (FESCI) formed in 1990 of which he became the first Secretary General, he is the president of the Union for Development and Liberties (UDL) since 2006.
-Ahipeaud was also adviser to the President Robert Guéï from 2000 to 2002.
+Ahipeaud was also adviser to President Robert Guéï from 2000 to 2002.

 As a consultant of international relations and intermediation, Ahipeaud is also a university teacher.